luechow-group/inPsights/README.md

 export Qt5_DIR=/home/<username>/Qt/5.XX.X/gcc_64
 ```

-If Qt5 was installed via `apt-get`, CMake should automatically find the library (not tested).
+If Qt5 was installed via `apt-get`, CMake should find the library automatically.

 ## Building ProcessMaxima and inPsights